merp101/merp101.github.io/README.md

 # merp101.github.io
-//This is for JS, HTML is in index.md
+//This is for JS, HTML is in index.md - and don't change the name of the file, it won't work

 //   OBJECTS

 // more achievements!
 var player = {
   ach = ['r11', 'r12', 'r13','r14'];
   totalInfinities = 0;

+//   GLOBAL VARIABLES

+var currentLayers = 1;
+var displayLayerNum = currentLayers;

 //   NUMBERS
-var currentLayers = 2
-var displayLayerNum = currentLayers;

 // the "press to double your layers" if (mousePressed()) { if currentLayers > 1 {